cristian-5/Spin/Documentation/Functions.md

 }
 ```

-# Stack Procedures
+# Spin Procedures

 ### Declaration

-Procedures in Stack are defined with the keyword `proc`
+Procedures in Spin are defined with the keyword `proc`
 followed by an identifier, parameters enclosed in round
 brackets and the block of code.